-Depression is a serious medical illness that lasts two weeks or more and interferes with a person’s ability to carry out daily tasks and enjoy activities that previously brought pleasure.
+Depression is a serious medical illness that lasts around 14 days or more and hinders with a person’s ability to perform daily tasks and enjoy those activities that previously looked pleasing.

 Yes.
-The United States National Institute of Mental Health maintains that, “Depression is characterized by a combination of symptoms that interfere with a person’s ability to work, sleep, study, eat, and enjoy once-pleasurable activities.
+According to the United States National Institute of Mental Health “Depression is characterized by a combination of symptoms that interfere with a person’s ability to work, sleep, study, eat, and enjoy once-pleasurable activities.
 Major depression is disabling and prevents a person from functioning normally.”
-As a matter of fact, depression results in pain and suffering not only to those who have the disorder, but to those who care about them.
-Depression can be a lethal disease leading to an overwhelming death rate of more than 1 million deaths from suicide each year.
-Along with being a huge economic burden, depression is a leading cause of disease burden and disability worldwide.
-By the year 2030, depression will be the leading cause of disease burden around the globe as the researchers estimate.
+As a matter of fact, depression results in pain and suffering not only to the patient, but also to their loved ones.
+Depression is considered a lethal disease leading to an overwhelming death rate of more than 1 million deaths per year from suicide.
+Besides being a huge economic burden, depression is a leading cause of disease burden and disability worldwide.
+By the year 2030, depression can be the main cause of disease burden around the globe as the researchers estimate.

 What are the symptoms of depression?

-According to the World Health Organization’s International Classification of Diseases, depression is diagnosed when an individual is experiencing a depressed mood, a loss of interest or enjoyment, and reduced energy leading to diminished activity.
+WHO’s International Classification of Diseases maintains that when a person experiences a depressed mood, a loss of interest or enjoyment, and reduced energy leading to diminished activity, depression is diagnosed.
 Other common depression symptoms include: